 Students may submit the Request for Terminal Graduate Registration (TGR) Status Request Form (pdf) in order to be considered for Terminal Graduate Registration (TGR).
 This request must be submitted to the Student Services Center for processing by the Preliminary Study List deadline of the quarter the status is requested.

 TGR request forms must be submitted to the Student Services Center for processing by the Preliminary Study List deadline of the quarter the status is requested.
 If a TGR request is to be considered after the deadline and outside of the University policy (including late form submission, late course enrollment, and/or late resolution of outstanding grades/units), then the TGR status request form must be accompanied by late petition documentation.
 Late petitions must be submitted with all of the following: the late TGR form, a personal statement from the student explaining the situation and details of the request, and a letter of support from the department explaining why the request should be considered outside of University policy (i.e. after the deadline).
+Note: if the student was not enrolled in the TGR course prior to the Final Study List Deadline, then a completed Petition to Change Course Enrollment form must also be included with the late petition.

 Once TGR status is approved, students are registered at a special tuition rate (please see the Tuition and Fees page for additional information regarding tuition rates).
 Students in TGR status enrolled in a course numbered 801 or 802 are certified as enrolled full time.
 TGR students must enroll in their designated TGR courses each term.
 TGR students are not required to enroll in the TGR course during the Summer Quarter (even if they plan on taking a course over the Summer) unless their department requires year-round enrollment, or if the student is on an approved research/teaching assistantship (please refer to the GAP for more information regarding Summer enrollment).